novoda/react-native-workshop/slides.md

 This will have the result to set the initial state and use it to render our list.

----
-# State - altering
+After this, we need to react to inputs by the user.
+To do that, we need to add a callback to the `Switch` components, and bubble the event up to the `App` component.
+A callback is just another property in the component, which expects a function as its value.
+In the case of `Switch`, the property name is `onValueChanged`, which receives a boolean representing the new value (`true`/`false`).

+If we add a callback to `Todo`, `TodoList` can then react to the event.
+If we do that also in `TodoList`, we can intercept the event in the `App` component.

-To alter the state of a component, you invoke `this.setState()` inside a component; there are 2 ways of invoking it:
+To alter the state of a component, you need to invoke `this.setState` inside that component.
+Trying to write directly to `this.state` will not ensure the propagation of the change. `setState` can be invoked in two ways:

 1. `setState({key: newValue})`, which alters `key` to represent our new state.
-2. `setState(oldState => newState)`, when you need to alter the state of our component but depend on the previous state.
-Never use the first one and `this.state` as state changes are **asynchronous**.

----
-# Adding state to the app

-1. Add a new property to `Todo`: a callback `onTodoChanged`.
-2. Add a new property to `TodoList`: a callback `onTodoChanged`.
-3. Report the event in `App` and set the new state.
+This merges the previous state with the keys provided, so if you alter only one of 2 keys in the state, the second one will remain untouched.
+Note that this is a **shallow** approach, and works only on the keys in the root.
+2. `setState(oldState => newState)`, which accepts a function.

+The second case is required when your update depends on the current state.
+The function receives the current state and must return the new state (which is then merged, like the previous case).
+Since state updates are asynchronous, this is necessary because you're not ensured to have the latest state inside `this.state`.

+Add a callback to the various components, and update the state inside `App`.